Cold Environments - Health Effects and First Aid

 Toes, fingers, ears and nose are at greatest risk because these areas do not have major muscles to produce heat.
-In addition, the body preserves heat by keeping the internal organs warm; thus, reducing the flow of blood to the extremities under cold conditions.
+The body preserves heat by keeping the internal organs warm; thus, reducing the flow of blood to the extremities under cold conditions.
 In addition, hands and feet tend to get cold more quickly than the body (torso) because:

 If the eyes are not protected with goggles in high wind chill conditions, the corneas of the eyes may freeze.